munificent/craftinginterpreters/book/hash-tables.md

 ^code resize-init-count (2 before, 1 after)

-Then each time we find a non-tombstone entry, we increment it:
+Then each time we find a non-tombstone entry, we increment it.

 ^code resize-increment-count (1 before, 1 after)